-People travel from all over the world to marvel at the lights and experience the magic of the Christmas markets in Europe.
+People travel from all over the world and marvel at the lights and experience the magic of what the best European Christmas Markets have to offer.
 This is the time of year when cities light up and an unmistakable feeling of holiday merriment fills the air.

 There are hundreds of Christmas markets in Europe, all with their own individual events, unique traditional foods, and one-of-a-kind gifts for sale.
 People of all ages, religions, backgrounds, and cultures are welcome to join in on the festivities.

 The dates for Christmas markets change from year to year.
 Most start mid-November and end near the end of December.
 Please check the official websites linked to double-check all dates so your holiday travels go off without a hitch.

 Find below 10 of our favorite Christmas markets to visit and explore (in no particular order).